Hello everybody, my name is Kelsey, I’m a professional guitarist and a private tutor in Los Angeles.

 My advice can be very useful before learning how to play guitar and buying your first guitar.

 Of course, every guitarist has his own toolbox with his needs and habits.
-But as a guitar teacher addressing more specifically beginner guitar students, I’ll try to clearly explain what these three tools are used for.
+But as a guitar teacher addressing more specifically beginner guitar students, I’ll try to clearly explain what these tools are used for.

 What does a pick look like?
 Its definition is the following: a guitar pick is a tool used to pluck guitar strings.
+It’s also known as a plectrum.

 All right, but this doesn’t really help!
 What is the guitar pick used for?
 Are there different shapes?
-Why use it during guitar lessons and why buy one when purchasing a guitar?
+Why use it during guitar lessons near me and why buy one when purchasing a guitar?
 I’ll try to tell you more about this essential guitarist tool.

 (The advice given here is global.
 Each guitarist has their own perception, explanation, style and experience).

 More simply put than Wikipedia, I would say that it is a piece of plastic or some other material more or less rigid that is used to strum your guitar strings.
 It must be held between the index finger and the thumb.
 It gives you more strength and sound power compared to finger playing.
+And it allows you to do fast alternative picking, and a variety of different complex guitar rhythms.

 The answer is yes.
 The photo shape is still the most standard.
 One can also find the Jazz standard that is slightly thinner and smaller.
 I’ll soon give you a much more detailed article on the different pick shapes and their uses.